Why Does Honey Crystallize & How To Stop It From Happening

 • The harvest region

-Pasteurized and processed honey products are often dehydrated through high heat to obtain a uniform color, consistency, and texture.
+Pasteurized honey is often dehydrated using high heat to obtain a uniform color, consistency, and texture.

-Honey is heat-sensitive; when it gets above a certain temperature, its natural chemical composition of sugar and fructose can be disrupted, and some of its beneficial compounds can diminish.
+Honey is heat-sensitive.
+This means that when it gets above a certain temperature, its natural chemical composition of sugar and fructose can be disrupted, and some of its beneficial nutrients can be depleted.

-Not only are the chemicals within the honey changed, but so are its appearance and texture.
-Most processed honey will have a similar color — a translucent, syrupy bright gold lighter than raw honey.
+• Not only are the chemicals within the honey changed, but so are its appearance and texture.
+As you might note, most processed honey will have a similar color and consistency — translucent, syrupy, and bright gold.

-On the other hand, raw Manuka honey is rich like caramel, with an irresistibly indulgent, thick, buttery, creamy texture.
-The lack of high-heat processing allows Manuka to retain its texture, flavor, and wellness benefits.
+On the other hand, raw Manuka honey is rich like caramel, with an irresistibly indulgent, thick, buttery, and creamy texture.
+The lack of high-heat processing allows Manuka honey to retain its texture, flavor, and beneficial nutrients.

 Why Isn’t All Honey Pasteurized?

-As we’ve mentioned, pasteurization compromises Manuka honey's superpowers, and we prefer to keep that very special trait.
+As we’ve mentioned, pasteurization compromises Manuka honey's beneficial nutrients, and we prefer to keep that very special trait.

-At Manukora, we understand that while our honey offers a delectable bite and sensory experience, many people are seeking the wellness benefits of raw Manuka honey, which is why we never pasteurize our honey.
+• At Manukora, we understand that while our honey offers a delicious bite and sensory experience, many people are seeking the wellness benefits of the nutrients found in raw Manuka honey.
+This is why we never pasteurize our honey.

 Why Dehydrate Honey?

-An industrial dehydrator takes a fraction of the time it takes for the bees to dehydrate the honey, which is why many commercial honey companies choose to harvest their honey early and dehydrate it themselves, but all honey is ultimately dehydrated.
+• In fact, an industrial dehydrator takes a fraction of the time it takes for the bees to dehydrate the honey.

 Can You Stop Honey From Hardening?

-Crystallized honey can feel impossible to get out of the container, and chances are you’d like to indulge in your healthy snack at your convenience, not the convenience of the honey.
+Crystallized honey can feel impossible to reverse, and chances are you’d like to indulge in your healthy snack at your convenience, not the convenience of the honey.

 How Do I Store Raw Honey?

-Store-bought pasteurized honey can really be stored anywhere, and it will generally maintain its uniform color and consistency, which is one of the main reasons commercial manufacturers pasteurize it in the first place.
+Store-bought pasteurized honey can be stored anywhere, and it will generally maintain its uniform color and consistency.

 Raw honey, however, benefits from thoughtful storage.
 Raw honey can crystallize or even become less viscous with moderate temperature changes, so storing it at the correct temperature is key.